Lafleche, Saskatchewan: Grain

 Following the arrival of the railway in 1913, construction of grain elevators came about.
-The first elevator was built in 1912 by M.B.
-Lyttle.
-The capacity of elevators built at this time was 25,000 to 35, 000 bushel capacity.
+The first elevator was built in 1912.
+The capacity of elevators built at this time was 25,000 to 35,000 bushel capacity.
 Some of the first grain elevator businesses in Lafleche were: Shepard Grain Company, Saskatchewan Co-op Elevator Company which were both built in 1914.
 In 1915 the Shepard Company sold to Alberta Pacific Grain Company.
 In 1916 the Lafleche Meleval's Farmer's Elevator Company, McCabe Brothers Elevator Company and the Imperial Elevator Company were built.
 Some of these elevators did not last around too long and others changed hands many times.

 The Lafleche Flour Mill was built in 1914 by Paul Bourdy.
 The mill was operated for a few years, then operations were suspended until 1920.
 In 1921, Fred Anderson rented the mill.
 He was soon joined by E. Olsen.
 Mr. Olsen became the manager and hired Herb Husband to run the mill at night and later hired Jim Clark.
 During the winter the mill ran day and night for five months.
 The flour went to retailers and bakers around Lafleche.
 In the late 1930s mill work became limited and by 1940, only custom grinding was done.
 Operations stopped in 1941, when the owners moved away.
 In 1952 the building was bought and converted into a seed cleaning plan.
 This operation kept going until 1974, when the owner died and operations ceased.
 It was sold in a public auction, dismantled and removed from the site.